nwolfenzon/dhis2-chai/README.md

 5. Push your changes to the repository:
    ```
-   git push origin feature/your-feature-name
+   git push origin branch-name
    ```

+6. Navigate to the repository on github

-6. Create a pull request for review.
+7. Create a pull request for review.

-## Usage

-(Provide information on how to use the custom forms and reports, including any specific instructions for implementation in DHIS2)

 ## Contributing

-We welcome contributions from developers working on the Mozambique NMCP project.
+We welcome contributions from CHAI developers working on any DHIS2-related project.
 Please follow these steps to contribute:

 1. Fork the repository
 2. Create a new branch (`git checkout -b feature/your-feature-name`)